NickTaporuk/channels_booking_clients/README.md

 # The plan of the several future releases

 + create validation before running.
 Now we have validation only inside the running some entity
-+ logger file logic need update.
-Now we have generation to stdout and file simultaneously.
-Need create separate logic of working stdout and file log .